 *.bat .In this example we will create the batch file named runwise.bat .
 Batch files may also use extensions like .cmd and .btm.

 mkdir Test @ECHO OFF Welcome a folder named Test has been created PAUSE

-The saved batch file will look like below.
+The saved batch file will look like the below.
 As you can see the batch files or files with

-*.bat extension has the following file icon which simply used for system-related files.
+*.bat extension has the following file icon which is simply used for system-related files.
 By default, the .bat extension is not displayed.

 Run Batch File

 In order to run batch files content and commands batch files should be executed properly.
 Batch files can be executed in the following ways.